Human-Centred Design | Data Visualisation Tools | Healthcare Data

 Challenging the assumption: Familiarity vs. human-centred design

-The study aimed to see if health professionals would perform better using observation charts designed with human factors principles, compared to the charts they had used for years.
+The study examined whether observation charts designed with human-centred principles improved healthcare professionals' performance compared to charts they had used for years.

 Participants included 101 health professionals familiar with either a traditional multiple parameter track-and-trigger chart or a basic graphical chart without a track-and-trigger system.